ardeshir/docs/AWS_RedShift_Azure_Storage_Blob.md

 #### Step 2: Set Up AWS Redshift

-1. Create an AWS RedShift Cluster:
+1. Create an AWS Redshift Cluster:
     - Sign in to the AWS Management Console.
     - Navigate to the RedShift service.
     - Click "Create cluster" and follow the prompts to configure your cluster.